Enapter/marketplace/boilers/ems-esp/README.md

 This [Enapter Device Blueprint](https://github.com/Enapter/marketplace#blue_book-enapter-device-blueprints) integrates domestic gas boiler equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger using open-source solution [EMS-ESP](https://github.com/emsesp/EMS-ESP32).
 The Blueprint is running on [Enapter Virtual UCM](https://handbook.enapter.com/software/software.html#%F0%9F%92%8E-virtual-ucm).
 This Blueprint allow to monitor and control your gas boiler over Internet in secure way using Enapter Mobile App ans Enapter Cloud.

+Originaly this Blueprint was developed especially for Buders GB 172i condensate gas boiler but should support any other compatible EMS bus boilers.

+Please note that software is provided as is an neither Enapter or authors are responsible for any damage or risks caused by using of this software.

 <img src="./.assets/enapter-ems-esp-blueprint.gif" alt="Enapter App" width="25%" />

 Main functionality: